Symbian9/qmapshack-doc-wiki/DocGisHowToSaveYourWork.md

 # Maps and views #

 You don't edit maps in QMapShack.
 Maps are huge and may eat up lots of backup resources.
 They may be easily recovered from the internet.
-Enough reason for some special considerations reagarding map backup.
+Enough reason for some special considerations regarding map backup.

 QMapShack reads its maps from the configured MapPaths.

-Recall the map organisation:
+Recall the map organization:
 https://bitbucket.org/maproom/qmapshack/wiki/DocBasicsMapDem